Facebook fights spread of misinformation about virus online

-Kang-Xing Jin, Facebook’s head of health, announcedthat the social media platform will begin removing posts that include false claims or conspiracy theories about the virus that have been flagged by health authorities.
-The company said it will focus on posts that discourage peopple from getting medical treatment, or that make potentially dangerous claims about cures.
+Kang-Xing Jin, Facebook’s head of health, announced that the social media platform will begin removing posts that include false claims or conspiracy theories about the virus that have been flagged by health authorities.
+The company said it will focus on posts that discourage people from getting medical treatment, or that make potentially dangerous claims about cures.

-The company will also limit the spread of posts debunked by its third-party fact checkers, and sent users who shared the post a notification.
+The company will also limit the spread of posts debunked by its third-party fact checkers, and send users who shared the post a notification.

 Users who search for information on the virus on Facebook, or who click on certain related hashtags on Instagram, will receive a pop-up providing authoritative information on the virus.
 In addition, information about the outbreak will also appear at the top of Facebook users’ news feeds based on guidance from the World Health Organization.